-Dental crowns or “caps” are highly versatile oral restorations that can be used to restore teeth both functionally and aesthetically.
+Dental crowns or "caps" can be used to restore teeth both functionally and aesthetically.
 Crowns are often used to restore teeth that are: broken, worn out, cracked, chipped, weakened, or discolored.
-Because they can be fabricated from tooth-colored ceramic, crowns can often be blended right in with the rest of your smile.
+A crown is a restoration that covers all surfaces of a tooth.
+Because they can be fabricated from tooth-colored ceramic, crowns can be made to blend in with the rest of your smile.

 Why choose dental crowns?

 - Crowns are simple restorations.
-They can be fabricated in a short period of time and then bonded to the teeth using strong dental adhesives.
+They can be fabricated in a short period of time and then cemented/bonded to a tooth using strong dental adhesives.

 - Crowns made from tooth-colored ceramic material can be very difficult to distinguish from adjoining natural teeth.